NameMC/BASIC-SNIPING-GUIDE/README.md

 ```
 - SFA accounts have more access than NFAs but less than MFAs.
 You only have the credentials for the Minecraft account, but no access to the email tied to the account.
 You require email access to add security questions.
 Since you need security questions enabled on your account to change the email, it's locked on the email that it's currently on.

-- SFAs are often frowned upon as they are (usually) obtained from unorthodox methods and used maliciously.
+- SFAs are often frowned upon as they are (almost always) obtained through somewhat illegal methods and used maliciously.
 They are mostly used for testing delay, but may sometimes be used in serious sniping.
 Some people use upwards of 15 SFAs each snipe, usually yielding success.
 The name is wasted as SFAs are usually stolen accounts, so the sniper isn't able to ensure the name stays on the account it was sniped on.
 The original owner often switches their name off the one which was sniped.
 - Sometimes SFAs aren't stolen, and are instead a result of poor management of credentials by a user.
 For example, you forgot the password to your email and are unable to recover it or prove your ownership.
 The only access you have is to your Minecraft account but not your email.
 In this situation you have an SFA which wasn't stolen.

 **Example:**